sourcegraph/about/handbook/engineering/web/index.md

   - [Marek Zaluski](../../../company/team/index.md#marek-zaluski)
   - [TJ Kandala](../../../company/team/index.md#tharuntej-kandala-he-him)

-_* Joel is the acting PM for this team until we are able to hire a dedicated PM for it._
+_* Joel is the acting PM for this team until we are able to hire a dedicated PM for it.
+Once that happens, he will focus entirely on code insights._

 ## Growth plan